redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-dotnet.md

 ## Prerequisites

 * [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-* And IDE for writing .NET (Visual Studio, Rider, Visual Studio Code)
+* Any IDE for writing .NET (Visual Studio, Rider, Visual Studio Code).
+* RediSearch must be installed as part of your Redis Stack configuration.
 * Optional: Docker Desktop for running redis-stack in docker for local testing.

 ## Skip to the code